imjoseangel/microservice-arquitecture/README.md

 ### 3.2.1.2 Branching Strategy

-To improve team collaboration, quality and fast deployments, the best Branching strategy is *Trunk Based Development* or *GitHub Flow* (Don't confuse with *Git Flow*) alternative that adds different mechanism to the release process but keeps the soul of the *Trunk Based*.
+To improve team collaboration, quality and fast deployments, the best Branching strategy is *Trunk Based Development* or *GitHub Flow* (not to be confused with *Git Flow*) alternative that adds different mechanism to the release process but keeps the soul of the *Trunk Based*.

 Besides all the advantages from the *Trunk Based*, the *GitHub Flow* will help developers to understand and collaborate more actively with Open Source and learn techniques to apply to the platform.